-Members of the Equity and Justice Advisory Group are drawn from The BRITs Diversity Advisory Group, which was formed in 2016 to advise on how The BRIT Awards could better represent music industry diversity and inclusion and reflect the depth of British Black music.
+Founding members of the Equity and Justice Advisory Group were drawn from The BRITs Diversity Advisory Group, which was formed in 2016 to advise on how the BRIT Awards could better represent music industry diversity and inclusion and reflect the depth of British Black music.

 Meet the Equity & Justice Advisory Group